 Are the team’s reporting relationship and responsibility understood by all the members of the association?
 Has the association defined the team’s authority?
 To make recommendations?
 To execute its plan?
 Is there a defined evaluation process so both the team and the organization are consistently aligned in way and purpose?

 Do team members hold each other responsible for project timelines, commitments, and consequences?
-Does the organization have a plan to increase opportunities for self-management among organization members?
+Does the organization have a plan to increase the opportunity for self-management among organization members?

 Creative Innovation: Is your company really interested in change?
 Do this unique solution and new thoughts?
 Does it give reward and recognition to the people who take valuable risks to make improvements?
 Or does it give the reward to those people who fit in and preserve the status quo?
 Does it provide sufficient training, education, access to book materials and films, and field trips essential to stimulate new thoughts?

 Collaboration: Does the team know the team and group process?
 Do members recognize the stages of group development?
 Are our team members functioning together efficiently interpersonally?
 Do all team members understand the roles and responsibilities of team members?
 Team leaders?

 Can the team approach problem solving, process improvement, aim to set, and measurement jointly?
 Do team members assist to achieve the team charter?
 Has the team established group norms or rules of conduct in areas such as conflict resolution, consensus decision making, and meeting management?
 Is the team using a suitable plan to achieve its action plan?

-Communication: Are there all team members are clear about the priority of their tasks?
+Communication: Are there all team members who are clear about the priority of their tasks?
 Is there any pre-defined method for the teams to give feedback and collect honest performance responses?
 Does the company give important business information frequently?

 Do the team members understand the complete perspective for their existence?
 Do team members communicate clearly and sincerely with each one?
 Do all team members bring various opinions to the table?
 Are essential conflicts raised and addressed?